reiness/edos-jls-chatbot/README.md

   - [🚨 Troubleshooting](#-troubleshooting)
 -----

-# JLS SOP Chatbot: User Guide
+# Sophie - JLS SOP Chatbot: User Guide

 This guide is for internal team members who want to ask questions and get answers from the chatbot.